coriocactus/claudia.vim/README.md

 - Customizable API configurations
 - Context caching for fast and efficient API usage
 - Show exact tokens of current context
-- TODO: Support for other APIs (probably DeepSeek first, most similar API)
-- TODO: DEMO mp4 and DEMO md
-- TODO: Knowledge stack (prepend only relevant parts of context)
+- WIP: Knowledge stack (prepend only relevant parts of context)

 ## Usage (with default mappings)